 First, pray.
-Pray daily and earnestly for God to pour out His Spirit in worship in ways you have not known before, so that He will stand forth in our worship, bring us into His glory, and do the transforming work only He can do.
-Begin and end your day in the kind of worship that enables you to see Jesus, exalted in glory, advancing His Kingdom on earth as it is in heaven through you.
+Pray daily and earnestly for God to pour out His Spirit for worship in ways you have not known before, so that He will stand forth in your worship, bring you into His glory, and do the transforming work only He can do.
+Begin and end your day in the kind of worship that enables you to see Jesus, exalted in glory, advancing His Kingdom on earth as it is in heaven, especially in and through you.